Emergency? Call 999

 Developers of Battery Energy Storage Systems (BESS) are urged to engage with the fire and rescue service at the earliest stage of planning, to ensure better understanding of any risks and to help develop strategies and procedures to mitigate these risks.

-Fire services are not currently statutory consultees of BESS developments in the UK.
-However, we are keen to engage with developers to improve the fire safety of the site, and to protect both firefighters and the community.
+Fire services are not currently statutory consultees for BESS developments in the UK; however, we continue to monitor the progress of the Battery Energy Storage Systems (Fire Safety) Bill as it progresses through Parliament.
+We are keen to engage with developers to improve the fire safety of the site, and to protect both firefighters and the community.

 Below is guidance issued by the National Fire Chiefs Council (NFCC), stating that BESS developers must ensure the risk of fire is minimised by: